Washington State Route 527: History

 An early wagon road along North Creek between Bothell and Lowell (now part of Everett) was built in the late 19th century by local settlers and the county government.
 The road was graded and improved with a permanent (but unpaved) surface in the early 1910s using funds allocated by the state government.
 It was incorporated into the state highway system in 1913 as part of the Pacific Highway, the primary cross-state route in Western Washington.
 The Bothell–Everett portion of the highway was paved with concrete in 1916, following a bond issue for improved roads approved by Snohomish County voters the year prior.
+It cost $183,750 to construct the 14.5 mi section.

 The Pacific Highway, later numbered to State Road 1 in 1923 and part of U.S. Route 99 in 1926, remained on the Bothell route until the completion of a straighter north–south highway to the west in 1927.
+The state government originally planned to relinquish control of the old route through Bothell to the King and Snohomish county governments, but later agreed to continue maintenance of the highway.
 The Bothell–Everett highway was incorporated into part of SSH 2A in 1937, forming a continuous route between Renton and Everett via the Eastside.
-SSH 2A was later truncated to Bothell in 1943, removing the Snohomish County section, but it was returned to the state highway system in 1957 as the newly-created SSH 2J.
+SSH 2A was later truncated to Bothell in 1943, removing the Snohomish County section, but it was returned to the state highway system in 1957 as the newly created SSH 2J.
 SSH 2J was renumbered to SR 527 in 1964 as part of a new numbering system implemented by the state government, which today forms the modern state highway system.
 It connected SR 522 in downtown Bothell to the Broadway Interchange in southern Everett, built in 1969 to connect I-5, US 99 (which was replaced by SR 99 in 1971), and SR 526.
 The highway's interchange with I-405 in northern Bothell was opened to traffic in November 1969.

 Major suburban development in the Mill Creek area began in the 1970s and contributed to growing traffic congestion on SR 527, leading eventually to development moratoriums as temporary measures to quell growth.
 The northernmost section of the highway, in Everett between 112th Street and the Broadway Interchange, was expanded to five lanes in the late 1970s using city funding, while the rest remained two lanes wide.
 In 1980, the state department of transportation began preliminary planning for a wide-scale project to widen the highway to five lanes (including a center turn lane and sidewalks) in 1980.
 The state legislature funded the widening project in 1990 with proceeds from a statewide gas tax increase, which coincided with the end of the development moratorium.